8 Chinese Firms Caught in $1.2B Crypto Money Laundering Scheme

 What was the total amount involved in the Chinese cryptocurrency money laundering scheme?

-The investigation uncovered a sophisticated money laundering operation involving $1.2 billion in cryptocurrency transactions, conducted through eight major Chinese firms across various provinces in China.
+The investigation uncovered a sophisticated money laundering operation involving $1.2 billion in cryptocurrency transactions.

 How did these firms hide their illegal transactions?